Convert videos to 60fps (Updated 10 Jan 2013)

 This might seem like a long process, but actually it is only long once.
 Since we have now made templates, the process for the videos from now on will be much faster; instead of entering the script each time, now you can just make sure your 60FPS AviSynth script is selected.

 This file can now be played just like any other video.
-I personally watch videos on my TV which is linked up to my computer using the awesome, free program called PS3 Media Server, and that handles these 60FPS videos perfectly with no configuration.
+I personally watch videos on my TV which is linked up to my computer using the awesome, free program called Universal Media Server, and that handles these 60FPS videos perfectly with no configuration.

 Any comments are appreciated.
 If you can think of an improvement to the script, or to the process, or if you just found it useful and want to say thanks, please do leave a comment.
 I would love to know that it's being used.